Christianne Box, DS

 Interests & Specialties

 Christianne (CA) has been with Central Travel since 2016 and has over 16 years of experience in the travel industry.
 She holds a Destination Specialist (DS) designation for the Caribbean from The Travel Institute.
 She is a Jamaica Specialist, Sandals Specialist, and AMResorts Master Agent.
 CA has also completed Karisma GI University training and Delta Vacations University.
-CA is located in the Central Ave office in Toledo, OH.
+CA is located in the Sylvania, OH office on Monroe Street.

 CA has visited numerous islands in the Caribbean, Mexico and Central America.
 She has sailed with Royal Caribbean International and Disney on the Wonder.